stoyan-stoyanov/llmflows/docs/index.md

 pip install llmflows
 ```

+## Where to start

+After installing `llmflows` with `pip` your go-to destination should be the user guide on the left.
+Each page helps new users
+gradually learn LLMFlow starting from simple concepts, going through all main abstractions and ending at complex use-cases
+where LLMFlow really shines.

+Each page has a TL;DR code snippet that you can just copy, paste and move on.
+If you already have significant experience with
+LLMs, and prompt engineering or you are in a rush feel free to use the TL;DR section together with the API referrence when needed.

+If you are new to LLMs and prompt engineering feel free to go through the user guide in the specified order where you can learn
+about concepts, abstractions and patterns when creating LLM-powered applications.

+We hope you find this documentation useful and look forward to any feedback you have on how we can improve it.

 ## Philosophy

 ### Simple
-We want to create a framework with a minimal set of classes that allows users to build powerful LLM-powered apps without compromising on capabilities.
+Our goal is to build a simple, well documented framework with a minimal set of classes and abstractions that allow users to build flexible LLM-powered apps without compromising on capabilities.

 ### Explicit
-We want to enable users to easily create complex flows of LLMs interacting with each other that have explicit and obvious structure.
+We want to create an explicit API enabling users to write clean, and readable code while being able to easily create complex flows of LLMs interacting with each other.

 ### Transparent
-Flows are traceable, executions are easily logged and none of the classes provided in LLMFlows have hidden prompts - prompts are for you to decide.
+We aim helping users have full transparency on their LLM-powered apps by providing traceable flows, and complete information for each component of the app making it easy to monitor, maintain, and debug.

 ## Usage
 Here is a minimal example of an LLM with a PromptTemplate: